HatzumyG/-Dolce-Delizia/wp-content/plugins/hostinger/readme.txt

 1.7.2 (2023-09-22)

-- Hide notices in hostinger page
+- Hide notices in Hostinger page

 1.8.0 (2023-09-27)